SAP/spartacus-docs/_pages/dev/cors.md

 ### allowedOrigins

-In development, the allowed origins are often configured with an asterisk (`*`), which whitelists all clients, regardless of their domain.
+In development, the allowed origins are often configured with an asterisk (`*`), which allowlists all clients, regardless of their domain.
 In a production environment, this should contain the different domains that are allowed to interact with the back end API.

 ### allowedMethods